Stompin' Tom Connors: Dispute with the Canadian Broadcasting Corporation

 According to Connors' promoter, Brian Edwards, the CBC had expressed interest for Connors to do a music special since 1990.
 Connors shot and edited a live concert presentation at Hamilton Place at a cost of over $200,000 of his own money in September 2005.
 Edwards said that a copy was presented to the CBC's head of TV variety and that he received a reply the next day telling him that a decision would be reached within a few weeks.
 After 10 weeks, another email was then sent to the newly appointed programming VP, and a prompt reply came back that said that the broadcaster was moving away from music and variety programming and that the Connors special did not fit with its strategy.

 Edwards said that he received another letter from the CBC that reinforced its lack of interest in the concert special but said that Connors would have been a great guest to perform a song on the network's Hockeyville series or an excellent subject for a Life and Times project.
 In response, Connors said:

-In 2014, the soundtrack to the unbroadcast special was released posthumously on CD by Universal Music Canada.
+Ultimately, the film was released on DVD as Stompin' Tom In Concert by EMI in 2006.
+The soundtrack was released posthumously on CD at the same time as a DVD & Blue Ray re-issue by Universal Music Canada in 2014.